Life As an Oil and Gas Roustabout

 Troubleshooting: Determining causes of operating errors and deciding what to do about it.

 - Oil Rig Roughneck

 - Derrick Worker

-Is There Job Demand for Oil and Gas Roustabouts?
+Is There Going to be Demand for Oil and Gas Roustabouts?

-In the United States, there were 50,000 jobs for Oil and Gas Roustabout in 2016.
+In 2016, there was an estimated number of 50,000 jobs in the United States for Oil and Gas Roustabout.
 New jobs are being produced at a rate of 24.8% which is above the national average.
 The Bureau of Labor Statistics predicts 12,400 new jobs for Oil and Gas Roustabout by 2026.
-There will be an estimated 8,000 positions for Oil and Gas Roustabout per year.
+Due to new job openings and attrition, there will be an average of 8,000 job openings in this field each year.

 The states with the most job growth for Oil and Gas Roustabout are Idaho, Wyoming, and Utah.
 Watch out if you plan on working in Kentucky, Michigan, or Alaska.
 These states have the worst job growth for this type of profession.

 Oil and Gas Roustabouts make between $27,110 and $58,880 a year.